tuist/handbook/handbook/security/access-and-risk-management/risk-management-policy.md

 availability, integrity, or privacy of organizational and customer information, personally identifiable information (PII), or business information systems.

-For all risk inputs such as risk assessments, vulnerability scans, penetration test, bug bounty programs, etc., Tuist GmbH management shall reserve the right to modify risk rankings based on its assessment of the nature and criticality of the system processing, as well as the nature, criticality and exploitability (or other relevant factors and considerations) of the identified vulnerability.
+For all risk inputs such as risk assessments, vulnerability scans, penetration tests, bug bounty programs, etc., Tuist GmbH management shall reserve the right to modify risk rankings based on its assessment of the nature and criticality of the system processing, as well as the nature, criticality and exploitability (or other relevant factors and considerations) of the identified vulnerability.
+All penetration testing activities shall follow the requirements outlined in the [Penetration Testing Policy](../secure-development-and-operations/penetration-testing-policy.md).

 ## Risk response, treatment, and tracking